Posts by Collection

 Published in Student Research Competition at Embedded System Week (SRC ESWEEK), 2019

-Demonstrated the feasibility of running ORB-SLAM2 in real-time on the Raspberry Pi 3B+ for embedded robots through optimizations that achieved a 5x speedup with minor impact on accuracy.
+Demonstrates that with appropriate optimizations, the ORB-SLAM2 algorithm can run in real-time on a Raspberry Pi 3B+ for embedded robotics applications, achieving a 5x speed increase with minimal impact on mapping accuracy.

 Neural network weight compression with nnw-bdi

-Developed NNW-BDI, a neural network weight compression scheme that reduces memory usage by up to 85% without sacrificing inference accuracy on an MNIST classification task.
+Introduces NNW-BDI, a memory compression technique for neural network weights that reduces memory usage by up to 85% without sacrificing accuracy.

 Secure Location-Aware Authentication and Communication for Intelligent Transportation Systems

-Nima Shoghi Ghalehshahi, Ramyad Hadidi, Lee Jaewon, Jun Chen, Arthur Siqueria, Rahul Rajan, Shaan Dhawan, Pooya Shoghi Ghalehshahi, Hyesoon Kim
+Nima Shoghi, Ramyad Hadidi, Lee Jaewon, Jun Chen, Arthur Siqueria, Rahul Rajan, Shaan Dhawan, Pooya Shoghi, Hyesoon Kim

 Published in arXiv preprint arXiv:2011.08936, 2020